Maven and Frontend

 }

-where AWE-REACT-VERSION is the awe-react-client version you want to use (not the same versions as AWE Framework).
+where AWE-REACT-VERSION is the awe-react-client version you want to use (these versions are not

 {